Edwin123-liprof/dj-taste-engine/README.md

 # DJ Taste Engine 🎵

-A personal music intelligence engine that analyzes your Spotify listening history to model your shifting taste over time and generate contextually smart, DJ-style track queues tailored to your current mood and listening context.
+A personal music intelligence engine that analyzes your Spotify listening history to model your shifting taste over time and generates contextually smart, DJ-style track queues — served through a full web application.

 ## The Problem